mn-mde-edfi/MDE-EdFi-Documentation/descriptors_resources.md

 Usually the required relationship can be found within the Data Mapping Matrix.
 Vendors that spot any discrepancies or missing elements are encouraged to contact the [Ed-Fi vendor support team](mailto:EdFiProjectSupportMNIT.MDE@state.mn.us) by email.

-## Duplicate "BR" value within accommodationDescriptors
+### Duplicate "BR" value within accommodationDescriptors
 When viewing SY2021 descriptors, you might note that the code value of "BR" is repeated within ```accommodationDescriptors```, causing problems with database loads that assume that code value is unique across all of those descriptors.
 However, when incorporating namespace, those values become unique: the value to describe "BR – Accomodation" is within "access" and the value for "Braille" is within "mcamtas", as shown in the descriptor JSON below (available from Swagger).
-Our contractor also notes that for now this descriptor can be ignored because it’s only used by assessment precode which isn’t in scope until at least SY21-22 or later.
+Note that for now this descriptor can be ignored because it's only used by assessment precode which isn't in scope until at least SY22-23 or later.

 ```javascript
 {